joedinoto/RepData_PeerAssessment1/RepData_PeerAssessment1.md

 ```

-## What is mean total number of steps taken per day?
+## What is the mean total number of steps taken per day?

 For this part of the assignment, you can ignore the missing values in the dataset.

- 1. Make a histogram of the total number of steps taken each day
+ 1. **Make a histogram of the total number of steps taken each day.**

-First, figure out the total number of steps taken each day using `dplyr`.
+First, figure out the total number of steps taken each day using `dplyr` to group by date and then summarize across the mean of all steps.

 ```r
 newDF <- na.omit(DF)